philrz/super/docs/language/data-types.md

 defines a named type `socket` that is a record with field `addr` of type `ip` and field `port` of type "port", where type "port" is a named type for type `uint16` .

-Named types may also be defined by the input data itself, as super data is comprehensively self describing.
+Named types may also be defined by the input data itself, as super-structured data is comprehensively self describing.
 When named types are defined in the input data, there is no need to declare their type in a query.